Giuliano Sarti

 Giuliano Sarti (/it/; 2 October 1933 – 5 June 2017) was an Italian professional football player, who played in the position of goalkeeper.
 Throughout his successful career, he played for several Italian clubs, although he is mostly remembered for his success with Fiorentina, and as the goalkeeper of the "Grande Inter" side of the 1960s that conquered both Italy and Europe.

 Club career

-Sarti is mostly remembered for his successful stints at Fiorentina and Internazionale, clubs with which he won several domestic and international trophies.
+Sarti is mostly remembered for his successful stints at Fiorentina and Inter Milan, clubs with which he won several domestic and international trophies.
 After starting his career in the lower divisions with season long stints at Centese (1952–53) and Bondenese (1953–54), he moved to Fiorentina in 1954, where he soon managed to obtain a place in the team's starting line-up despite competition from Leonardo Costagliola initially, and later Enrico Albertosi.
 During his time with the club (1954–63), he won the Serie A, the Coppa Italia and the European Cup Winners' Cup titles.